-I enthusiastically, patiently, and open-heartedly guide breath in sync with well-aligned, powerful movement.
+I enthusiastically, open-heartedly, and patiently guide breath in sync with well-aligned, powerful movement.
 My intention is to inspire students to access the most free, joyful and fearless version of themselves as a result of an on-going mindful practice.

-I challenge students (and myself) to thrive beyond their perceived limits and to connect.
-I teach to encourage new levels of strength, flexibility and balance to help with focus, clarity and presence.
-I facilitate practice through guided moving mediation to embody the feelings of freedom, resilience, and happiness.
+I challenge students to thrive beyond their perceived limits encouraging new levels of strength, flexibility and balance to help with focus, clarity and presence.
+I facilitate practice through moving mediation to achieve new levels of mindfulness, resilience, and overall JOY.

 My classes are fun, spirited, and sweaty – with guided breath, clear cues, and intelligent, safe sequencing.
 I support all levels, including beginners and those with injuries or physical concerns.
-Thus far in my journey as a teacher, I’ve taught groups from Teens to NHL teams, to Broadway casts, Olympic Athletes…to Seniors, to many a fashion company, data company, start-up, and hedge fund with my corporate yoga company At Work Warriors.
+In my teaching journey thus far, I’ve taught groups from Teens to NHL teams, to Broadway casts, Olympic Athletes…to Seniors, to many a fashion company, data company, start-up, and hedge fund group.

 Experience and Training:

-Classic Vinyasa, Vinyasa Flow, Tantra Vinyasa, Hatha, Power Vinyasa, Core Flow, Teen Yoga, Corporate Yoga, Restorative Yoga, Yang Yin, & Private Yoga of styles listed.
+Vinyasa Flow, Classic Vinyasa, Tantra Vinyasa, Hatha, Power Vinyasa, Core Flow, Moksha/ Modo Yoga, Moksha/ Modo Flow, Yin Yoga, Teen Yoga, Corporate Yoga, Restorative Yoga, Yang Yin, & Private Yoga of styles listed

 2008 Yoga One: Vinyasa Yoga Teacher Training NYC with Johnna Smith & Mary Bruce- Rod Stryker’s Para Yoga Training.
 200+ hours

 Immersions/Workshops & Continued Study between 2008 – Present 2018: